Update

 The Problem

-The Investment Strategy Dashboard – to be released in 2026 – will improve and link key datasets so MTC and regional partners can help connect projects to funding.
+The Investment Strategy Dashboard – to be released in 2026 – will improve and link key datasets so MTC and regional partners can help connect projects to funding and build the foundation for regional collaboration around sea level rise adaptation funding.

-The searchable dashboard will include more accurate SAPMAP data and improved functionality to help users find projects and easily sort and filter funding opportunities.
-The dashboard will also generate summaries that can be used to highlight key insights for support project sponsors, decision makers and funders.
+The searchable dashboard will help users find adaptation projects and easily sort and filter funding opportunities.
+The dashboard will also generate summaries that can be used to highlight key insights to support project sponsors, decision makers and funders.

 MTC expects to release the first version of the dashboard in summer 2026, with regular data updates to follow.